OffchainLabs/nitro/docs/proving/WAVMCustomOpcodes.md

 Many of these opcodes have implicit invariants about what's on the stack, e.g. "Pops an i32 from the stack" assumes that the top of the stack has an i32.
-If these conditions are not satisfied, execution is generally not executable.
+If these conditions are not satisfied, execution is generally not possible.
 These invariants are maintained by WASM validation and Arbitrator codegen.
 (See `OSPAssumptions.md`.)

 ## Codegen internal